vesoft-inc/nebula-importer/README.md

 ## Introduction

 Nebula Importer is a CSV import tool for [Nebula Graph](https://github.com/vesoft-inc/nebula-docker-compose).
-CSV files can be stored on the database server.
+It reads data from CSV files and inserts to Nebula.

 Before you start Nebula Importer, ensure: